Sceptre/sceptre/docs/_source/docs/faq.rst

 It is accessible on hooks and resolvers via ``self.stack.connection_manager`` and on template_handlers via ``self.connection_manager``.

-There are three public methods on the :
+There are three public methods on the ConnectionManager:

 - :py:meth:`sceptre.connection_manager.ConnectionManager.call` can be used to directly call a boto3 API method on any api service and return the result from boto3.
 This is perfect when you just need